- National Teams

 • Level IV for at least 2 years.

-• Receive a successful evaluation at two (2) events including any of the following: Canadian FP Championships (excluding the U14 and U16 categories), Canada Games, Canadian Open Fastpitch International Championship (excluding the Futures tournament), or the 3 Nations Challenge.
+• Receive a successful evaluation at two (2) events including any of the following: Canadian FP Championships (excluding the U14 and U16 categories), or pre-approved Canada Games, Canadian Open Fastpitch International Championship (excluding the Futures tournament), or the 3 Nations Challenge.

 • Receive a successful evaluation at one Canadian SP Championship.